dainsaint/garden/src/posts/visible-spectrum.md

 >

 my reds pulse deep bloody heat
-the anger of injustice and
+the anger of injustice
-the passion of existing regardless and
+the passion of existing regardless
-you will never see my infrared
+and you will never see my infrared
 but you will feel it all the same

 >

 my violets radiate high spirit light
-the knowledge of my history and
+the knowledge of my history
-the compassion of my future and
+the compassion of my future
-you will never see my ultraviolet
+and you will never see my ultraviolet
 but it will burn you all the same

 >